 Who should prioritise getting a flu vaccine?

 "It is considered safe for pregnant women to have a flu vaccine administered during any stage of pregnancy.
 This will help to reduce the risk of serious illness during pregnancy and also better protect a baby from flu once he or she is born," she says.

 People who are older than 65 or who have pre-existing health conditions should definitely receive a flu vaccine.
 Anyone with a weakened or compromised immune system is also vulnerable to the flu infection.

 "These individuals are considered at higher risk of serious illness linked to the flu and should receive a flu shot ahead of the flu season, especially in 2021 when we face the double whammy of COVID-19 and the flu over the flu season," says Dr Nematswerani. "

 Can I expect side effects after having a flu shot?

-It is best to treat mild symptoms in the way you normally would for a bout of the flu or seasonal cold.
+It is best to treat mild symptoms related to having the flu vaccine in the way you normally would a bout of the flu or seasonal cold.
 If the symptoms concern you for any reason, it is best to seek the advice of a medical professional.